Life As an Elementary and Secondary School Education Administrator

 Social Perceptiveness: Being aware of others' reactions and understanding why they react as they do.

-Other Elementary & Secondary School Education Administrator Job Titles
+Types of Elementary & Secondary School Education Administrator Jobs

 - Admissions Director

-Are There Job Opportunities for Elementary and Secondary School Education Administrators?
+Is There Job Demand for Elementary and Secondary School Education Administrators?

-In 2016, there was an estimated number of 251,300 jobs in the United States for Elementary and Secondary School Education Administrator.
+There were about 251,300 jobs for Elementary and Secondary School Education Administrator in 2016 (in the United States).
 New jobs are being produced at a rate of 7.9% which is above the national average.
 The Bureau of Labor Statistics predicts 19,800 new jobs for Elementary and Secondary School Education Administrator by 2026.
 Due to new job openings and attrition, there will be an average of 21,200 job openings in this field each year.

 The states with the most job growth for Elementary & Secondary School Education Administrator are Utah, Nevada, and Texas.
 Watch out if you plan on working in Connecticut, Vermont, or Maine.
 These states have the worst job growth for this type of profession.

-Elementary & Secondary School Education Administrator Average Salary
+Salary for an Elementary & Secondary School Education Administrator

-The typical yearly salary for Elementary and Secondary School Education Administrators is somewhere between $61,490 and $144,950.
+The salary for Elementary and Secondary School Education Administrators ranges between about $61,490 and $144,950 a year.

 Elementary and Secondary School Education Administrators who work in Connecticut, New Jersey, or New York, make the highest salaries.